 No time to frame this well, but there are a lot of versions of the question, so… pick one.
 The essential idea is that we say: Oh my, that deep learning model I just trained had terribly good performance compared with some simpler thing I tried.
 Can I make my model simpler and still get good results?
+Or is the overparameterization essential?
 Can I know a decent error bound?
 Can I learn anything about underlying system by looking at the parameters I learned?

 And the answer is not “yes” in any satisfying general sense.
 Pfft.

 The SGD fitting process looks a lot like simulated annealing and like there should be some nice explanation from the statistical mechanics of simulated annealing.
-But it’s not the same, so fire up the paper mill!
+There are other connections to physics-driven annealing methods and physics-inspired Boltzmann machines etc. TBC.
+C&C statistical mechanics of statistics.
+But it's not the same, so fire up the paper mill!

 Proceed with caution, since there is a lot of messy thinking here.
 Here are some things I'd like to read, but whose inclusion here should not be taken as a recommendation.
 The common theme is using ideas from physics to understand deep learning and other directed graph learning methods.